Ādisōke: Site selection and environmental sensitivity

-Interior Plan and Spatial Configuration
+Interior plan and spatial configuration

 Latest orthographic drawings of level 1.

 The form of the OPL and LAC Joint Facility is such that it follows the adjacent landscape's undulations evidently seen in the roof's shape which mimics the flow of the Ottawa River.
 The community influence is the founding reason for the form of the building, as there was a deterrence from the initial traditional rectilinear shape proposed.
 Instead, the public preferred sinuous and strongly connected spaces that do not allow for the strict demarcation offered by harsh edges.
 This involvement of the community is a key element that gives ownership of the building to the people and was further witnessed through the relentless commitment to online consultation, even during the COVID-19 pandemic.
 This joint consultation process is still continuing between all parties involved.

 The building program is set around one of the main features named "the town hall”, which is visible from all 5 levels above ground.
 This space offers a flexible multi-functioning program that ranges from being a community visiting centre to holding large events.
 The size and availability of natural light throughout the hall create a central point around which the other spaces are visibly wrapped.
 It is this absence of sharp edges which allow for smooth circulating spaces and an equal experience for all visitors, of varying accessibility needs.
 This concept is further witnessed through the choice of glass as the elevator material, opening up the view from different levels for everyone to enjoy.

 Latest orthographic drawings of level 5.

 On the first level, most of the spaces are shared spaces: namely the Exhibition gallery, which aims to showcase artwork and artefacts from the Ottawa Public Library, The Ottawa Community and The Ottawa City Archives in a manner that expresses the concepts of heritage and culture in Canada; to the west is a multipurpose room that can house around 320 people.
 There are three means of entry: from the east right into the core of the building, along Albert street to the west and access from Pimisi station.
 Through the west entry there is a café to the left, an OPL designated space straight ahead and the LAC Orientation and Preservation Lab to the right.
 The centre is a merger of the two institutions, but is split sixty/ forty, giving the Ottawa Public Library a slightly larger claim of space.
 Below ground houses a large portion of the services and handling spaces for both partners, effectively freeing up space above ground for more communal and educational activity.